 Aside from the normal clothing and toiletries you’d pack for any regular trip, here are the things I’d recommend you not leave home without for your Arizona road trip:

 - America the Beautiful National Parks Pass | The national parks annual pass is a great way to save on trailhead parking fees in Sedona.
 If you don’t want to invest in this pass, you’ll have to pay $5 for the daily Red Rock Pass.
+You can also use this pass if you end up going to Grand Canyon NP.

 - License and registration | This is a no-brainer, but always good to check you have all documents before it’s too late and you get too far away from home.
 Do NOT leave home without them.
 They are road trip essentials!